 “The increase in the adoption of self-service tools is undoubtedly due to the range of associated benefits that comes with the implementation of such a solution, most commonly reduced support costs, increased customer satisfaction, and an around-the-clock support channel.
 However, the number of organizations that have realized these benefits and have achieved the anticipated return on investment (ROI) are few, less than 12% according to recent SDI research.”

 Only one in eight organizations succeeding with IT self-service is still a scary stat but, hopefully, we’ve seen some improvement on this.
 The survey results will tell us how much.

-Why IT self-service portals fail
+Why an IT self-service portal fails

 In terms of differentiating IT self-service portal success from the failure to reap the expected benefits, the research report’s findings and conclusions backed up what was already being shared as industry good practice guidance for IT self-service portal success.

 Much of this can be positioned under the umbrella need for organizational change management (OCM) to help gain employee buy-in for what’s ultimately a change to the traditional ways of working for employees and not simply the introduction of new technology.Where is your organization currently with IT self-service?
 Have you succeeded with benefit delivery?
 Please help us to know by completing this short survey. #ITSM #selfservice Click To Tweet